auto1-oss/php-behat-context-wiremock/README.md

         And wiremock stubs from "dir2"
     ```

+- **Given wiremock stubs from and should be called exactly times**: This step loads stubs from a specified file or directory and sends them to Wiremock also gives you ability to verify that the stub is called exactly the specified number of times.

+  **Example**:
+    ```gherkin
+        Given wiremock stubs from "{filename}" and should be called exactly {count} times And wiremock stubs from "dir2"
+    ```

+- **Given wiremock stubs from and should be called minimum times**: This step loads stubs from a specified file or directory and sends them to Wiremock also gives you ability to verify that the stub is called at least the specified number of times.

+  **Example**:
+    ```gherkin
+        Given wiremock stubs from "{filename}" and should be called minimum {count} times And wiremock stubs from "dir2"
+    ```
+- **Given wiremock stubs from and should be called at most times**: This step loads stubs from a specified file or directory and sends them to Wiremock also gives you ability to verify that the stub is not called more than the specified number of times.

+  **Example**:
+    ```gherkin
+        Given wiremock stubs from "{filename}" and should be called at most {count} times And wiremock stubs from "dir2"
+    ```

 ### Managing Wiremock State

 - **Given clean wiremock**: Resets Wiremock to its initial state.